 * * *

-Originally established by John Spink in London in 1666, Spink and Son Ltd is now the world’s premier auction house for collectibles, with unrivalled experience and expertise in the fields of stamps, coins, banknotes, medals, bonds & shares, autographs, books and fine wines.
-Headquartered in London, the company also holds regular auctions in New York, Hong Kong and Switzerland.
+Originally established by John Spink in London in 1666, Spink and Son Ltd is now the world’s premier auction house for collectibles, with unrivaled experience and expertise in the fields of stamps, coins, banknotes, medals, bonds & shares, autographs, books, and fine wines.
+Headquartered in London, the company also holds regular auctions in New York, Hong Kong, and Switzerland.
 Spink and Sons received their first Royal Warrant for medals services to Queen Victoria in 1900.

 British Medals Currently Available on eBay